-While surgery and peels for wrinkles have been around for a long time, the science of microneedling is really changing up the world of cosmetic medicine and plastic surgery.
+While surgery and peels for wrinkles have been around for a long time, the science of microneedling (collagen induction therapy) is really changing up the world of cosmetic medicine and plastic surgery.
 Undergoing a series of microneedling treatments can firm and refresh wrinkled skin with very little discomfort or disruption.
 Additionally, microneedling can help you get rid of old acne scars.
 At Schrader Plastic Surgery in Princeton, NJ, you can get beautiful, rejuvenated skin with non-invasive SkinPen treatments.

 - What is SkinPen Microneedling?